apache/james-project/upgrade-instructions.md

 Add UID_VALIDITY to mailboxPath table in order not to mandate mailbox table reads.
 This improves performance of the Cassandra mailbox.

 In order to benefit from this work, you need to [upgrade to the latest schema version](https://github.com/apache/james-project/blob/master/src/site/markdown/server/manage-webadmin.md#upgrading-to-the-latest-version).

+A James restart is advised after this migration in order to skip schema version reads.

 ### Swift support has been dropped